 - Step 5 — After waiting for the Federalist build to complete, team members can preview the change on a test version of the website and request reviewers to approve or comment on the change.
 Once the reviewers approve the pull request, the commits merge into the main branch and are published on the live site.

-Carpenter provides some helpful hints when using GitHub.
-For example, when starting a project using issues and project boards, she suggests GitHub users write their content on external word processors or via Google Docs, and then, save these files to their respective project boards.
+When starting a project using issues and project boards, write your content on external word processors or via Google Docs, and then, save these files to their respective project boards.
 These steps allow developers and content creators to have a master copy of the file(s), thus helping them track changes over the course of a project.

-In addition, Carpenter suggests developers download GitHub Desktop.
+In addition, developers should consider downloading GitHub Desktop.
 GitHub Desktop allows users to do everything that could be done on GitHub’s web interface, but locally on a user’s machine.

 GitHub is built to be a collaborative interface.
 By allowing multiple users to work on the same project simultaneously and requiring cross-team approval for pull requests, GitHub not only allows for, but encourages collaboration within design teams.
-Carpenter states that this type of collaboration can help produce a higher level of quality control.
+This type of collaboration can help produce a higher level of quality control.

 - Intro to GitHub | TTS Handbook - a guide on how to use GitHub from understanding basic level terminology to understanding more complicated concepts.